The secret to healthier hair and glowing skin?

 There has been countless number of times when non Indians have been curious to know about the origins of the beauty Indians have.
 The tanned skin, large and beautiful eyes, long tresses, luscious hair, glowing skin and the wholesome figure have appealed people from all over the world.
 In the olden days, there were no beauty products or even beauty treatments, the secret of voluminous hair and supple skin lies not in creams and lotions, but in their diet.

-Another option worth considering when tackling hair loss and hair thinning is nutrition- A diet rich in specific nutrients can strengthen new hair and help prevent hair loss and weakness.
-I can devise a healthy hair diet plan consisting of certain foods and that may be able to encourage stronger regrowth.%u202FEating a nutritionally balanced diet is key for good health, and when our bodies are healthy so is our hair.
+Another option worth considering when tackling hair loss and hair thinning is nutrition- A healthy diet chart for healthy hair rich in specific nutrients can strengthen new hair and help prevent hair loss and weakness.
+I can devise a healthy hair diet plan consisting of certain foods and that may be able to encourage stronger regrowth.
+Eating a nutritionally balanced diet is key for good health, and when our bodies are healthy so is our hair.
 If you are experiencing hair loss and thinning.

-I have outlined a guide below on how I work with a plan of lifestyle change for healthy hair, and any nutritional deficiencies if any, which may be connected with your type of hair loss.%u202F
+I have outlined a guide below on how I work with diet chart for healthy hair, and any nutritional deficiencies if any, which may be connected with your type of hair loss.

-As hair is made mostly of protein, a diet that contains sufficient levels of protein is well-advised for keeping hair healthy, strong and growing naturally.
-A deficiency can lead to thin, brittle hair or hair loss.%u202F
+As hair is made mostly of protein, a diet chart for healthy hair that contains sufficient levels of protein is well-advised for keeping hair healthy, strong and growing naturally.
+A deficiency can lead to thin, brittle hair or hair loss.

 A healthy lifestyle plan should consist of plenty of natural foods like fruits, vegetables and nuts which contain vitamins, minerals and natural oils to keep the scalp healthy and prevent the hair follicles from thinning and help keep hair follicles healthy and maintains proper circulation of scalp oils.

 Iron helps make red blood cells, which carry oxygen around the body.
 Without sufficient oxygen, the hair bulb may not be able to create new hair cells, therefore slowing the hair growth.
-Iron-rich foods can help with the prevention of hair loss or thinning.
+Iron-rich diet chart for healthy hair can help with the prevention of hair loss or thinning.